hugh-braico/skug-stamper/README.md

 1. Absolutely will not pick up names from stream overlays etc without heavy source code modification.
 Only designed for the native Steam username display.
 1. Unlikely to work well on low-quality video.
-For reference, SGOCE streams are typically 720p and around the 2500-3500kbps mark.
+Any lower than about 720p 2500kbps and you may experience a high error rate (1080p 6000kbps is best)

 ## Setup